Adeptus Titanicus and Legions Imperialis terrain

 Galeforce 9 Battletech terrain

-Hextech is Galefoce 9’s Battletech terrain line.
+Hextech is Galeforce 9’s Battletech terrain line.
 It doesn’t need assembly, and comes with a basic paintjob.
 It’s in 6mm scale so the detailing is a little small, but the buildings are quite abstracted so it’s unlikely to detract from their look in the game.

 Many elements of Galeforce 9’s ‘Battlefield in a box’ range are scale agnostic, like the rocky hills or tar river.